 Rice, Edmund Ignatius (1766–1844), religious and educator, was born 1 June 1766 at Westcourt, Callan, Co.
 Kilkenny, the fourth of seven sons of Robert Rice, a farmer, and his wife, Margaret Tierney.
 Edmund's education began at a local hedge school; he subsequently transferred to a school in Kilkenny before being apprenticed in 1779 to his uncle, a prosperous merchant at Waterford.
 He amassed a fortune in the lucrative provisioning trade of the city, and in 1785 he married Mary Elliott, the daughter of a local tanner.
-Their only child, Mary, was mentally handicapped and Rice suffered additional heartbreak with the death of his wife in 1789.
+Their only child, Mary, had intellectual disabilities and Rice suffered additional heartbreak with the death of his wife in 1789.

 This tragedy clearly affected Rice's life.
 While he continued in trade and was an active member of the catholic committee in the city, his priorities were radically changed.
 From this point he became increasingly involved in pious and charitable pursuits; he assisted in the foundation of the Trinitarian Orphan Society (1793) and the Society for the Relief of Distressed Roomkeepers (1794).
 He joined religious confraternities and devoted considerable attention to the plight of prisoners.
 His endeavours became more focused in 1797 when, in response to a controversial pastoral of Bishop Thomas Hussey (qv) of Waterford and Lismore, he embraced the cause of catholic education.
 In 1802 he established a religious community of laymen who set out to do for the neglected poor boys of Waterford what Nano Nagle (qv) had done for poor girls in Cork.
 His community was the genesis of both the Presentation Brothers and the Irish Christian Brothers.
 Rice's ‘monks’ followed a variation of the Presentation rule, and his school curriculum was a pragmatic combination of best practice of the time overlaid by an uncompromisingly catholic emphasis.
 By the time of his death in 1844, the Christian Brothers ran forty-three schools, including six in England.